 Am I responsible to pay debts of my deceased loved one?

 It depends.
 If the debt is SOLELY in the name of the deceased person, you are not individually responsible, as a loved one of the deceased.
 Often times, creditors such as hospitals or credit card companies can be aggressive in their collection methods, making you believe you are obligated to pay them.
 Fearful of the negative consequences, many loved ones will immediately pay these debts.
 It is important to be aware of how these debts are handled through the probate court process and who is ultimately responsible to pay.
+You can contact Sumner & Associates, PC to learn more about responsibility for Paying Debts After Death.

 After a person dies, creditors cannot make their claims against you, the loved one of the deceased, but have to make their claim against the Estate of the Deceased Person.
 This is handled through the probate court process.